ellypeop/Text-Parsing-Rejection-Emails/README.md

 This Jupyter workbook explores patterns within a dataset of 129 job rejection emails, categorized as either “reject” or “non_reject.”
 The dataset has a nearly balanced distribution: 65 emails were labelled as "reject" and 64 as "non_reject."

-# Python Packages
+# Python Version & Packages

-- Python version 3.12
+- python 3.12
 - jupyter 1.1.1
 - pandas 2.2.2
 - gensim 4.3.3 (install before numpy)